 I’m Janine Robinson, the writing coach behind the Essay Hell blog, tutoring and editing services, books, online course, workshops—anything you can imagine to help students (and parents, counselors, teachers, etc.) learn to write standout college application essays.

-More than 3 million visitors have discoverd my blog and learned to craft effective essays.
-I’m elated when college-bound students find what they need here to write their own.
+More than 4 million visitors have discovered my blog and learned to craft effective essays.
+I’m elated when college-bound and other students find what they need here to write their own.
 But I understand that many students could use extra help.

-I love working one-on-one with students from all over the world either in person or via Skype, Google Hangouts or Facetime.
+I love working one-on-one with students from all over the world either in person (in Laguna Beach, California) or via Skype, Google Hangouts or Facetime.
 My popular Jumpstart sessions help them develop topics and writing plans to launch their essays.
 I also edit drafts as they move forward.

 Top Posts to Get You Started!